agentrickard/domain/domain_content/README.txt

 ----
 3.1 Access Control

-The Access Control permissions for the module are set by the root Domain Access module.
-The relevant permissions are:
+The relevant permissions to Domain Content are:

   - 'edit domain nodes'
   - 'set domain access'
+  - 'review content for all domains'
+  - 'administer nodes'

 Users with the 'edit domain nodes' permission can view content for domains where they are assigned editors.
 Users with the 'set domain access' permission can